Code-Institute-Submissions/Eagle-Fitness/TESTING.md

 2. Change display from desktop to mobile and ensure content is being displayed correctly.
 3. Click on each social media link in the footer to ensure it’s directed to the correct page.

-### Further testing:
--  Asked friends and family to test website on their own devices and report any errors.
--  I viewed my website on several devices to check for any errors.
--  I viewed website on Safari, Firefox and Chrome to check for any errors.